Introduction to the Poem | “The Painter”

 Themes in The Painter By John Ashbery

-The Painter, when analysed in depth, comprises many themes, the major of which is innovation versus traditional beliefs.
+The Painter, when analysed in depth, comprises of many themes, the major of which is innovation versus traditional beliefs.
 Other than that, we can also see the themes of nature and art, envy and human desires versus obligations in the poem.

 Innovation versus traditional beliefs